flathub-infra/flatpak-builder-lint/README.md

 ## Documentation

-A list of errors and warnings and their explanations are available in thE [Flatpak builder lint page](https://docs.flathub.org/docs/for-app-authors/linter).
+A list of errors and warnings and their explanations are available in the [Flatpak builder lint page](https://docs.flathub.org/docs/for-app-authors/linter).